 A description of the run.
-It contains the run tag provided by the participant, and various details about the runs such as whether queries were constructed manually or automatically.
+It contains the run tag provided by the participant, and as applicable, whether queries were constructed manually or automatically, and whether the title, description, or narrative of the topic was used.

 B. Number of Topics